Off-shell phase diagram of BPS black holes in AdS$_5$: Off-shell free energy of BPS black holes

 \subsubsection{Two derivative case}

-One way to construct the off-shell free energy would be follow the procedure outlined in the previous subsection-(\ref{onshell}) to systematically take the zero temperature limit, and compute eqn. (\ref{eqn:FreeEnergy}), while at the same time using the BPS relations in eqn. (\ref{eqn:BPSM}) and the constraints given in eqn. (\ref{eqn:chargeconstraint})~\cite{Ezroura:2021vrt}.
-Though this can be done, we find it more convenient to obtain the same using the alternative derivation of free energy presented in subsection-(\ref{alternative}), as the on-shell free energy and temperature are already known.\\
+One way to construct the off-shell free energy in the BPS case would be follow the procedure outlined in subsection-(\ref{onshell}) to systematically take the zero temperature limit, and compute eqn. (\ref{eqn:FreeEnergy}), while at the same time using the BPS relations in eqn. (\ref{eqn:BPSM}) and the constraints given in eqn. (\ref{eqn:chargeconstraint})~\cite{Choi:2018vbz,Choi:2018hmj,Ezroura:2021vrt}.
+Though this can be done, we find it more convenient to obtain the same using the alternative derivation of free energy presented in the previous subsection-(\ref{alternative}), as the on-shell free energy and temperature are already known.\\

 Our starting point is the trial off-shell BPS free energy function taken as: